 What is cupping?

-Cupping is considered part of traditional Chinese medicine (TCM), which includes alternative medicine like acupuncture, herbal “medicine”, massage, and consumption of animal parts.
+Cupping is considered part of traditional Chinese medicine (TCM), which includes alternative medicine like acupuncture, herbal “medicine”, massage, and the consumption of animal parts.
 One of the basic aspects of all TCM is that the body’s qi (pronounced chee), or vital energy, circulates through meridians (channels) that connect to all of the body’s functions and organs.

 There is little evidence that TCM is effective.
-And there’s is no evidence that qi or meridians exist.
+And there is no evidence that qi or meridians exist.
 Simply put, traditional Chinese medicine is quackery.
 But it has some appeal, especially herbal medicine, which has, very rarely, shown to have some medical benefit.
 But the Appeal to Antiquity is very enticing to those who aren’t grounded in science – they think that if the Chinese have been doing this for thousands of years, it must work.